InformaticsMatters/ansible-galaxy-cloud/README.md

 You can run separate 'sanity checks' with the `site-check` playbook: -

     $ ansible-playbook site-check.yaml -e "@parameters"

+>   The check ensures that slurm's `sinfo` command, when run on the head node,
+    does not report any _offline_ nodes and that all the total number of nodes matches your `worker_count` value.

 And, to destroy the cluster: -